 This past weekend, I had the honor of judging MassTLC 2017 Technovation Challenge.
 Saturday’s event was a regional pitch event, part of a larger global challenge that arms girls 10-18 years old with the necessary skills and know-how to become entrepreneurs and leaders within the tech and startup industries.
-Teams came from Massachusetts and Rhode Island eager to present new mobile app ideas ranging from bullying prevention to lobster trap tracking.
-All of their ideas identified a solution to better the world we live in today and boy, was I inspired.
+Teams came from Massachusetts and Rhode Island eager to present new mobile app ideas ranging from bullying prevention to lobster trap tracking, all of which identified a solution to better the world we live in today and boy, was I inspired!

 Of course, when you spend a day seeing strong, intelligent girls from New England talking about mobile apps and business plans rather than prom dates and Tiger Beat (who knew this still existed?!?), you can’t help but feel all the feels!

 The program has had more than 10,000 girls from 78 countries participate globally over the last 7 years, which has resulted in 26% of its alumnae going on to major in Computer Science in college.

 There were several lessons that Technovation teaches young women in today’s unpredictable and competitive world that are good